RaimondStokkel/workshop-portal/README.md

 ### Deploying to Azure App Service

 1. Ensure you are logged into Azure CLI and have selected the right subscription.
-2. Provision an App Service (Linux, Node 20+) and set the environment variables from `.env.example` in the App Service configuration.
+2. Provision an App Service (Linux, Node 20+) and set the environment variables from `.env.example` in the App Service configuration, including `WORKSHOP_PORTAL_PASSWORD`.
 3. Deploy with Azure Developer CLI or Azure CLI.
 A quick option with zip deployment:

 	```bash